zzzprojects/Eval-SQL.NET/README.md

 ```

 ##### Capability
-Regex allow to resolve all case unsupported by “LIKE” and “PATHINDEX” and more.
+Regex allow to resolve all case unsupported by “LIKE” and “PATHINDEX”.
+You can easily validate email or website url using regular expression.

 ## Arithmetic Expression - Evaluate dynamic expression